yam8572/CloserLookFewShot_3D/README.md

 * Require three data split json file: 'base.json', 'val.json', 'novel.json' for each dataset
 * The format should follow
 {"label_names": ["class0","class1",...], "image_names": ["filepath1","filepath2",...],"image_labels":[l1,l2,l3,...]}
-* Use utils/create_json.ipynb to generate these files for ModelNet40 dataset.
+* See utils/create_json.ipynb on how to generate these files for ModelNet40 dataset.
 Update data_dir['DATASETNAME'] in configs.py.

 ## Train
 In general, run